osg-htc/user-school-2018/docs/materials/day1/part1-ex4-logs.md

 Reading a Log File
 ------------------

-For this exercise, we can examoine a log file for any previous job that you have run.
+For this exercise, we can examine a log file for any previous job that you have run.
 The example output below is based on the `sleep 60` job.

 A job log file is updated throughout the life of a job, usually at key events.
 Each event starts with a heading that indicates what happened and when.
 Here are **all** of the event headings from the `sleep` job log (detailed output in between headings has been omitted here):